alttch/yedb/README.md

 #### 3.1.1 Writing and flushing data

-If data flushing is enabled, the key and database data MUST be written into a temporary file.
-After, the file MUST be flushed with the corresponding system call (e.g.  *fd.flush(); libc::fsync(fd)*).
+If data flushing is enabled, the key and database data MUST be written into temporary files.
+After, these files MUST be flushed with the corresponding system call (e.g.  *fd.flush(); libc::fsync(fd)*).

 After the successful flushing: